karimmerchaoui/us-neighbors-extractor/README.md

 ## Features

 - **Address Parsing**: Automatically extracts components of an address (number, street name, city, state, zip code) to ensure accurate data collection.
-- **Web Scraping**: Utilizes BeautifulSoup and requests to scrape data from the web, specifically targeting neighbor information.
+- **Web Scraping**: Utilizes <strong>BeautifulSoup</strong> and <strong>requests</strong> to scrape data from the web, specifically targeting neighbor information, with ScraperAPI used to bypass anti-bot protections.
 - **Data Extraction**: Employs regex to extract pertinent details such as names, ages, phone numbers, and historical addresses from text data.
 - **Excel Output**: Saves extracted data into a well-structured Excel file for easy access and analysis.
 - **User-Friendly GUI**: Built with `customtkinter`, providing an intuitive interface for users to input addresses and receive results with minimal effort.